 Hide Important Notes^*

 * Overall satisfaction is an individual rating and not a combined total of all ratings.
 By default, brands with equal overall satisfaction ratings are sorted by the mean overall satisfaction score as rated by consumers.
-You can click the arrows at the top of any column in the table to sort by the results in that column.
-Canstar Blue research finalised in May 2021, published in June 2021.
+You can click the arrows at the top of any column in the table to sort by the results in that column. ^ By clicking on a brand or ‘details’ button, you will leave Canstar Blue and be taken to our referral partner to compare.
+You agree that Canstar Blue’s terms and conditions apply to this referral.
+If you click on a brand that our referral partner does not cover, you will be taken to a brand page on Canstar Blue.
+Canstar Blue research finalised in April 2022, published in April 2022.

 There’s always a step in the cooking process in which you can’t help but just get excited.
 Whether it’s drizzling gravy over a juicy steak, or pouring your favourite stock into the slow cooker to create a mouth-watering lamb ragù, it’s hard to ignore the delicious ‘oomph’ a good gravy or stock can add to any dish.
 It’s no wonder why almost one in four (24%) Aussies make sure to, well, stock up on the good stuff during each grocery shop.

-To find out what’s best, we asked more than 840 Australian consumers for their feedback on the powdered gravy or stock they purchased from a supermarket (and consumed) in the last three months.
+To find out what’s best, we asked more than 870 Australian consumers for their feedback on the powdered gravy or stock they purchased from a supermarket (and consumed) in the last three months.
 Respondents rated brands on taste, consistency, range variety, packaging design, value for money and overall satisfaction.
-Those that received at least 30 responses are included in our ratings.
+Brands that received at least 30 responses are included in our ratings.